 Streaming music, let alone video, places a burden on a Wi-Fi network, so the integrity of that network is a key factor in determining how well a wireless music setup will perform, Spence says.

 "Surfing the Web on a laptop is a lot different than streaming music or movies.
-When we walk into a home, we look at the quality of the network gear and recommend an upgrade if it's not up to snuff," he says, noting that gigabit capability is a minimum requirement these days.
+When we walk into a home, we look at the quality of the network gear and recommend an upgrade if it's not up to snuff," he says.

 "If the network appears to have the capacity to support a wireless music system, at least specification-wise, we stipulate that reliability of the music system will depend on the network and move forward with the understanding that components might need to be upgraded if we encounter performance issues."